martinvicknair/realde14.net--HTML-Archived/README.md

-# realde14.net
+# realde14.net--HTML-Archived
-Bilingual tourism website for Real de Catorce https://realde14.net
+Historical archive of realde14.net (as published by Ed Alexander)